isomerpages/htx-ncada/_resources/Frequently Asked Questions.md

 towards drugs, its support for Singapore’s drug-free stance, and other evolving issues.</p>
 <p>The 2023 survey found that more than 9 in 10 Singapore residents, both
-adults and youths, agree, that maintaining a drug-free environment is in the best interest of Singapore.
+adults and youths, agree that maintaining a drug-free environment is in the best interest of Singapore.
 Nevertheless, there was also a trend of growing permissiveness towards drugs among youths, which is of concern to NCADA.&nbsp;</p>